microtrain/bootcamp/syllabus.md

 * A working knowledge of CakePHP and Composer
 * A working blog with user management (LAMP Stack).

-At this point you've completed Full Stack developement and a Full LAMP stack.

 ## Week 4 MongoDB, Express
 * MongoDB
 * Express